 “I can correct that,” Arisia said.
 With a flash of her ring to each of their foreheads, she quickly rectified the situation.
-“My ring can make it so that we can temporarily understand what the locals are saying, as well as translate our words into Modoran.
+“My ring can make it so that we can temporarily understand what the locals are saying, as well as translate our speech into Modoran before we speak.
 This will allow us to fit right in.”

 Hank smiled.
 “That ring of yours sure comes in handy.
 Good to have you on the team.”
 The four walked through an archway that led to the village.
 With all the simple homes and shops, it was like stepping back into a village from fairy tales.
 And in the center of the main square stood the castle, home of the Modoran royal family.